 Among the inclusion criteria used in the Phase 1B/2 clinical trial were regular hormone replacement treatments for at least three months; peak GH levels lower than 3.0 ng/mL on an insulin tolerance test, and a standard deviation lower than -1 for insulin-like growth factor-1 (IGF-1).

-Patients were randomly assigned, 15 each, to three treatment groups, with treatment starting with the first.
+Patients were randomly assigned, 15 each, to three treatment groups.
 Those in Group 1 received 0.1 mg/kg of GX-H9 every week; Group 2 got 0.2 mg/kg every other week (EOW), while Group 3 was given 0.3 mg/kg EOW or a 6 ug/kg dose of Genotropin.